grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Wow, that was cool.
 Was that Acceptance Test-Driven Development?

 **Johnny:** In a greatly simplified version, yes.
-The reason I took you with me was to show you the similarities between working with customer the way we did and working with the code using TDD process.
+The reason I took you with me was to show you the similarities between working with the customer the way we did and working with the code using TDD process.
 They are both applying the same set of principles, just on different levels.

 **Benjamin:** I'm dying to see it with my own eyes.
 Shall we start?